istro/challenge-2/Readme.md

 ## Notes as I go along:

 - Haven't built a rails app from scratch in... years.
 My experience has been mostly front-end, but much more full-stack at my previous job (Chalk).
 - Cleaning up default `Gemfile` found out about `Jbuilder`.
 This is probably something that would be useful for this exercise - but I will forgo learning about it as it seems like a rabbit hole that might take up more time than two hours allotted.

--
+#### Onwards to the actual exercise.

+- Being a front-ender, I would probably want an index page of some sort to allow testing the calls.
+However, that's "extra credit", so will leave it to the end after I've used up my 2h following the instructions.
+- Seems like I need two models, `entities` and `tags`.
+Entity has `type`, tag has `text`.
+Let's start with that and tests for these models & relationship.

 * * *